open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ### Ignore reviews before

 This is a new feature added in Anki 24.04.
-If set, cards which were introduced after the provided date will be ignored when optimizing and evaluating FSRS parameters.
+If set, cards which were introduced before the provided date will be ignored when optimizing and evaluating FSRS parameters.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/d5675c4c-c65d-4d7b-a47a-10a2cda68176)